Y0Coss/docs-fork/pages/public_cloud/public_cloud_cross_functional/getting_started_ovhcloudshell/guide.en-gb.md

 4. **Efficiency and Productivity:** Automate routine tasks, run scripts, and perform operations quickly without leaving the browser.
 Reduces operational complexity and accelerates your workflows.
 5. **Accessible Anywhere:** Web-based access lets you log in from any device with an internet connection.
 Perfect for remote work or managing resources on the go.

-**In short:** CloudShell centralizes management, boosts productivity, and provides fast, secure, and flexible access to your entire OVHcloud infrastructure, making cloud operations simpler and more efficient.
+**In short:** OVHcloud Shell centralizes management, boosts productivity, and provides fast, secure, and flexible access to your entire OVHcloud infrastructure, making cloud operations simpler and more efficient.

 ## Requirements